 Talk to a health professional

 If you're looking for a health professional to talk to, you could speak with a DECIDE nurse through a phone or video call.
-You could also talk to another health practitioner or a Family Planning nurse or doctor.
+You could also talk to another health practitioner or a Sexual Wellbeing Aotearoa nurse or doctor.
 If you're at school, the school nurse or counsellor could also help.

 Do this as early as possible in your pregnancy so you can begin maternity care or get an abortion as early as possible.